milosgajdos/go-neural/README.md

 This will place the resulting binary into `_build` project's subdirectory if the build succeeds.
 To test the program, there is an example data set available in the `testdata` subdirectory which contains a sample of 5000 images from [MNIST](http://yann.lecun.com/exdb/mnist/) database for training and validation.

 You can see various example runs with different parameters specified via manifest file below.
-You can find the example manifest files in `cmd/bprop` folder of the project source tree.
+You can find various examples of manifest files in `cmd/bprop` folder of the project source tree.

-### ReLU -> Softmax
+### ReLU -> Softmax -> Cross Entropy

 ```
 $ time ./_build/bprop -labeled -data ./testdata/data.csv -manifest cmd/bprop/example.yml
-Current Cost: 3.415054
+Current Cost: 3.421197
-Current Cost: 3.081002
+Current Cost: 3.087151
-Current Cost: 2.725169
+Current Cost: 2.731485
 ...
 ...
-Current Cost: 0.041690
-Current Cost: 0.039663
+Current Cost: 0.088055
-Current Cost: 0.037856
+Current Cost: 0.086561
-Current Cost: 0.037296
+Current Cost: 0.085719
 Result status: IterationLimit

 Neural net accuracy: 99.960000